shader-slang/slang/tools/slang-test/README.md

 # Slang Test

-Slang Test is a command line tool that is used to coordinate tests via other command line tools.
+Slang Test is a command line tool that is used to coordinate tests via other tools.
 The actual executable is 'slang-test'.
 It is typically run from the test.bat script in the root directory of the project.

 Slang Test can be thought of as the 'hub' running multiple tests and accumulating the results.
 In the distribution tests are held in the 'tests' directory.
 Inside this directory there are tests grouped together via other directories.
 Inside those directories are the actual tests themselves.
 The tests exist as .hlsl, .slang and .glsl and other file extensions.
 The top line of each of these files describe what kind of test will be performed with a specialized comment '//TEST'.